hmp012/mobile-AR/blogposts/03_Testing+Performance+Delivery.md

 - On the **iPhone 15**, tracking and rendering stayed smooth and responsive.
 - On our **Android device**, the app felt heavier: frame drops were more common and the experience degraded faster over time.

-This wasn’t one single bug — it was the combined cost of:
+This wasn’t a single bug — it was the combined cost of:

 - running AR tracking (camera feed + pose estimation)
 - rendering the scene on top of the camera background